simoc/csvjdbc/docs/doc.md

 `java.sql.DriverManager.setLogWriter` before executing a query to capture a list of ignored lines.

+### includeDirectories
++ type: Boolean
++ default: `False`
++ when True, files in subdirectories are included in the list of files returned by method `java.sql.DatabaseMetaData.getTables`.
+Database tools call this method to list the available tables.

 ### indexedFiles
 + type: Boolean
 + default: `False`